yanivfl/AKKA-messaging-service/README.md

 **all functions are documented.

-TODOS:
-1. README - containing the names and ids of the group.
-It will also contain the design of the Actor Model you’ve implemented using Akka, the different actors, hierarchy, implemented behaviors, and kinds of messages passed and their effect on behavior.

 ## Client
 ClientMain.java is the system actor. this class reads the keyboard input and sends messages to the manager actor and to other